-- a refund of voluntary member contributions to the plan - a return of member contributions, plus interest, when membership in the plan terminates prior to the member being vested in the plan - excess member contributions refunded to a member as a result of the 50% test found in section 31 of the Act, which requires that the value of a member's contributions cannot exceed one-half of the commuted value of the pension - the transfer of the commuted value of a benefit if the transfer deficiency relating to the transfer is less than 5% of the YMPE for that year and the total transfer deficiencies transferred since the plan's last review date do not exceed 5% of the market value of the plan's assets (clause 28(2)(b) of the Regulations.) - the payment of a death benefit to a surviving spouse (note that the transfer deficiency is applicable where the death benefit is payable to a beneficiary that is not the spouse or to the estate pursuant to subsection 33(5) of the Act) - an annuity purchase made under a defined benefit provision where the plan does not pay pensions directly from the plan, as this is not considered to be a transfer of the commuted value under section 32 of the Act - a transfer of the commuted value of the pension when the spouse or former spouse of a member or former member is entitled to a division of the pension under Part VI of the Act as a result of the breakdown of the spousal relationship
+- a refund of voluntary member contributions to the plan - a return of member contributions, plus interest, when membership in the plan terminates prior to the member being vested in the plan - excess member contributions refunded to a member as a result of the 50% test found in section 31 of the Act, which requires that the value of a member's contributions cannot exceed one-half of the commuted value of the pension - the commutation of a pension as a result of the small benefit or shortened life expectancy rules found in section 39 of the Act - the transfer of the commuted value of a benefit if the transfer deficiency relating to the transfer is less than 5% of the YMPE for that year and the total transfer deficiencies transferred since the plan's last review date do not exceed 5% of the market value of the plan's assets (clause 28(2)(b) of the Regulations.) - the payment of a death benefit to a surviving spouse - the payment to a beneficiary, who is not the spouse. or to the estate of a deceased member or former member, provided the initial payment is made on or after June 26, 2013 - an annuity purchase made under a defined benefit provision where the plan does not pay pensions directly from the plan, as this is not considered to be a transfer of the commuted value under section 32 of the Act - a transfer to another pension plan under a Transfer Agreement (as defined in section 20 of the Act), where the actuarial basis used to determine the amount to be transferred is not in accordance with subclause 24(1)(a)(i) of the Regulations - a transfer of the commuted value of the pension when the spouse or former spouse of a member or former member is entitled to a division of the pension under Part VI of the Act as a result of the breakdown of the spousal relationship